danielmlow/danielmlow.github.io/_pages/about.md

 His work focuses on using natural language processing and speech processing to predict suicidal thoughts and behaviors and understand the effects of meditation and psychedelics on mental health.
 He uses data from ecological momentary assessments of hospitalized individuals, social media, and clinical trials.
 He has co-founded the Harvard-MIT Speech and Language Biomarker Interest Group which organizes talks and discussions in this field.
 He teaches workshops and courses on machine learning and natural language processing at Harvard and other universities.
 His work has been funded by a RallyPoint Fellowship, an NIH NIMH T32 training grant, an NIH NIDCD T32 training grant, the NIH Common Fund Bridge2AI program, an Amelia Peabody Professional Development Award, and a Fundacion Williams grant.

 # Education
-- 2024 - PhD in Speech and Hearing Bioscience and Technology, Harvard University
+- 2024 - PhD in Speech and Hearing Bioscience and Technology, Division of Medical Sciences, Harvard University
+- 2018 - MA in Language and Communication Technologies, University of Groningen, Netherlands
 - 2018 - MSc in Cognitive Science, University of Trento, Italy
-- 2018 - MA in Language and Communication Technologies, University of Groningen, Netherlands
 - 2015 - BA in Neurolinguistics & Psycholinguistics, University of Buenos Aires, Argentina

 # Interests